kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 ### Q62
 _Parathyroid hormone_ (PTH) secretion is decreased by:

-	A. An increase in serum phosphate - F
+	A. An increase in serum phosphate
-	B. A decrease in free Ca2+ - F
+	B. A decrease in free Ca2+
-	C. A large decrease in serum magnesium - F
+	C. A large decrease in serum magnesium
-	D. An increase in serum potassium - F
+	D. An increase in serum potassium
 	E. A decrease in 1,25(OH)2 vitamin D

 #### Answer: E. A decrease in 1,25(OH)2 vitamin D - *FALSE* = C. A large decrease in serum magnesium - TRUE
+- PTH secretion is *decreased*
+	1. decreased serum phosphate
+	2. increased free calcium ions
+	3. **large decreased magnesium**
+	4. increased 1,25(OH)2 vitamin D
-- PTH secretion is decreased by decreased serum phosphate, increased free calcium ions, large decreased magnesium and increased 1,25(OH)2 vitamin D. Its secretion is unrelated to serum potassium level.
-Mild decreases in serum magnesium may increase PTH secretion as will low calcium and high phosphate levels.
+- Secretion is unrelated to serum potassium level
+- *Mild decreases* in serum magnesium may *increase* PTH secretion as will
+	- low calcium and high phosphate levels

-### Q63	- LEARN
+### Q63
 Structures passing through the _foramen magnum_ do NOT include the:

 	A. Vagus nerve